30 Best Grocery Shopping Tips of All Time

 One of the best things you can do is to be an informed consumer.
 Learn the difference between food labels like all-natural and organic to make sure if you are paying a premium it's for the reasons you want.
-The grocery store owner, for example, says that though it's a hot button issue, he's wary of the stink against GMOs and finds people bulking the label in with organic, when in fact they are two separate designations.
-Whatever your stance on it, do your homework so you make sure you know what you're buying.

 This goes without saying, but don't shop hungry.
 Or hangry.
 Never shop hangry.
 Mistakes will be made.
 Money will be spent.
 So have a snack before setting foot in the grocery store.
 Your wallet (and humanity) will thank you.

 A 2010 study published in the Journal of Consumer Research tracked the grocery-shopping habits of 1,000 households over six months and found that shoppers who paid with cash bought fewer processed foods and more nutritious items than those who opted to use credit.
 The credit users not only bought more junk, but they also spent an average of 59 to 78% more on their grocery bills.
 The explanation: Credit and debit cards are more abstract forms of payment, so you don't use them as carefully as you do cash.